oracle/learning-library/developer-library/ords-in-oci/csv-function/csv-function.md

     You will see the command similar to:
     ```
-    fn update context registry fra.ocir.io/myTenancy/[OCIR-REPO]
+    fn update context registry fra.ocir.io/mytenancy/[OCIR-REPO]
     ```
     You can replace **[OCIR-REPO]** with any name you would like.
 For this lab, lets use livelabsRepo.
-Replace **[OCIR-REPO]** with **livelabsRepo** in your command
+Replace **[OCIR-REPO]** with **livelabsrepo** in your command
     ```
-    fn update context registry fra.ocir.io/myTenancy/livelabsRepo
+    fn update context registry fra.ocir.io/mytenancy/livelabsrepo
     ```
     and then run it
     ```
-    bspendol@cloudshell:~ (eu-frankfurt-1)$ fn update context registry fra.ocir.io/myTenancy/livelabsRepo
+    bspendol@cloudshell:~ (eu-frankfurt-1)$ fn update context registry fra.ocir.io/mytenancy/livelabsrepo
-    Current context updated registry with fra.ocir.io/myTenancy/livelabsRepo
+    Current context updated registry with fra.ocir.io/mytenancy/livelabsrepo
     ```

 15. Step 5 was completed in the setup lab where we generated a token for our user so we can skip this step.
 Now would be a good time to retrieve the saved token you saved from the setup steps.